Shopify vs. WooCommerce (2020)

 Q: Does Shopify use WordPress?

 A: Shopify does not use WordPress.
-It is a standalone platform which enables merchants to sell their products.
+It is a standalone merchant service platform which enables merchants to sell their products.
 You can either host your website with Shopify or use a separate hosting service.
 More on WordPress here.

 Q: Is Shopify easier than WordPress?